Simple and delicious

 Spices Used: Chilli Flakes (Gunpowder Chest).

-Add the garlic and chilli flakes to a frying pan which contains 3 tbsp of olive oil on a low heat.
+Add the sliced garlic and chilli flakes (not fresh chilli) to a frying pan which contains 3 tbsp of olive oil on a low heat.
 You are trying to impart the flavours of the garlic and chilli to your oil so do not cook anything aggressively, you don’t want the garlic to fry.
 Do this for about 5 minutes or so, moving the garlic around every so often.
 It doesn’t matter if you do it for a little longer, as long as nothing is frying.

 Always save your pasta water.
 The starch that comes off the pasta whilst cooking is so invaluable for helping thicken and bind pasta sauces, which helps them cling and coat pasta better.